Adredes-weslee/General-Assembly-Singapore-DSI-Labs/09_02-lab-neural-network-applied/README.md

+# Please note that train.csv and test.csv have not been uploaded to this repository due to the large file size

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Applied Neural Network Lab: Digit Recognition

 In this lab, you'll create a submission to [Kaggle's Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) competition using a neural network you've built in Keras.